BeinRain06/notifications-page-main/README.md

 ### What I learned

 I learn a lot in this project because i was implementing it in React.
-It mwde me revies my knowledges on css alignments box, perform basic rendering zith reactjs, and play with little animations and hover.
+It made me reviews my knowledges on css alignments box, perform basic rendering with reactjs, and play with little animations and hover.
 Hope you will enjoy the looks like...

-To see how you can add code snippets, see below:

 ### Continued development

-I like to ;qke this first page dynamic.
-The idea is to render notication randomly each time on the button `update` save every page in local Storage, and goes back the the previous page showns in the DOM zhen hitting the `reload` webpage button.
+I like to make this first page dynamic.
+The idea is to render notication randomly each time on the button `update` save every page in local Storage, and goes back the the previous page showns in the DOM when hitting the `reload` webpage button.
 I think it can enlight the notification-page much bigger.

 ### Useful resources